abilcode/legit-tst/technical_test/app/README.md

 ## Setup

-Start the project with environment setup and run the jupyterlab
+Start the project with environment setup and run the jupyterlab, or make sure u already installed the dependency

 ```
 pip install virtualenv